Updated: Dec 22, 2022

 Breast examination is one of the most essential aspects of breast awareness.
 Therefore, conducting self-exams and routine check-ups with a medical professional is vital.

-The goal is for each woman to recognise her normal breast tissue beginning at a young age and promptly report any abnormal changes to a healthcare practitioner.
+The goal is for each woman to recognize her normal breast tissue beginning at a young age and promptly report any abnormal changes to a healthcare practitioner.

 The following are the methods that are available for regular breast control: